 I’m really excited to see how more organizations can pick up augmented reality as a way of making issues and the impact that needs to be made more tactical.

-Augmented reality (AR) is gaining traction with consumers and businesses.
-A recent report by eMarketer forecasts that in 2022, 95 million people will interact with AR images at least once a month.
+AR is gaining traction with consumers and businesses.
+A report by eMarketer forecasts that in 2022, 95 million people will interact with AR images at least once a month.
 But it’s not just for hardcore gamers.

 Hill Taylor referenced a past campaign by the World Wildlife Foundation, backed by Coca-Cola, that allowed stakeholders to use AR to experience the impact on polar bears of the ice caps melting.

-Hill Taylor also cited the successful cosmetics campaign created by Sephora and Pinterest to leverage AR as a way for consumers to virtually try on makeup.
+Hill Taylor also cited the successful cosmetics campaign created by Sephora and Pinterest to leverage AR.

 Justice, Equity, Diversity and Inclusion (5:15)

-How does diversity, equity and inclusion play a role in the values discussion?
 When we’re thinking about stakeholders, we’re not looking at monolithic groups.
-We’re looking at people with different values associations, but also different lived experiences.
+We’re looking at people with different values, but also different lived experiences.
 We need to understand the context in which they see things.

 The J.E.D.I.
 Collaborative, a group that is making the business case for embedding justice, equity, diversity and inclusion into the food ecosystem, offers some guidance for companies to begin implementing J.E.D.I. into business practices, regardless of the industry.
 They recommend starting from the top to ensure the CEOs and other senior company leaders support.

 Companies like TOMS shoes, Nordstrom and Southwest Airlines are all companies that come to mind for their values-based business.
 Why do these companies stand out?
 Their values permeate everything they do and guides their business decisions.
-Nike also “walks the walk” and has a long history of standing for racial equality and other causes (as in the Colin Kaepernick campaign).
+Nike also walks the walk and has a long history of standing for racial equality and other causes.

 Right now I’m reading Stamped From the Beginning.
 It’s the definitive history of racist ideas in America by Ibram X. Kendi.
 The work I do online allows me to see the impact of information across different communities and how that information, whether it’s accurate or false, impacts those communities.